lunaE98/YoutubeappVideoDownload/README.md

 # YoutubeappVideoDownload
+Note: Remember to use downloaded videos responsibly and respect YouTube's terms of service.

 Tutorial, creat a Youtube Download  app with Python

 we will create a simple YouTube video downloader using Python and the pytube library.
 Pytube is a lightweight library that allows you to download YouTube videos quickly and easily.